Shir-G/ToDoList/README.md

 ## Welcome to to do list

-this is some text htat explains to the user how to use
+this is some text that explains to the user how to use

 ##bonuses

 0.5 pt - for developing a new JSP tag
 0.5 pt - for implementing logging messages using Log4J
 0.5 pt - for presenting a welcome message that includes the user name on the login page